Skip to main content

 Thousands of dockworkers have gone on strike at ports across the East and Gulf coasts over wages and the use of automation, potentially disrupting America’s supply of toilet paper.

-Reports of toilet paper shortages surfaced on social media just a day after the strike began due to people panic-buying large amounts of household goods at retail stores like Costco and Target.
+Reports of toilet paper shortages surfaced on social media just a day after the strike began.
+A number of posts on TikTok and X show empty shelves and long lines as a result of people purchasing large amounts of household goods at retail stores like Costco and Target.

-But panic-buying isn’t the only concern for the supply chain.
-The port strike itself could trigger a shortage depending on how long it lasts, according to Ronalds Gonzalez, an associate professor of forest biomaterials at NC State.
+This behavior, also known as panic buying, presents the most immediate threat to the supply chain.
+But the port strike itself could also cause issues depending on how long it lasts, according to Ronalds Gonzalez, an associate professor in the Department of Forest Biomaterials at NC State.

-“If it takes one or two weeks for the strike to end, there could be delays that affect raw materials,” said Gonzalez, who monitors technological and sustainability developments in the toilet paper industry.
+“If it takes one or two weeks for the strike to end, there could be delays that affect raw materials used to produce toilet paper,” said Gonzalez, who monitors technological and sustainability developments in the toilet paper industry as co-director of the Tissue Pack Innovation Lab.

 More specifically, the strike could delay shipments of the eucalyptus pulp used by Procter & Gamble, Kimberly-Clark, Georgia-Pacific and other toilet paper manufacturers across the United States.